 Whenever possible, you should break up words so that each syllable contains a consonant followed by a vowel.
 A consonant between two vowels belongs to the syllable with the second vowel.
-The goal is to end each syllable with a vowel.
+The goal is to end a syllable with a vowel whenever possible.

 Two Consecutive Consonants

 Two consecutive consonants will generally belong to separate syllables.
-However, if the second consonant is a r or l, the consonant pair is not separated into different syllables.
+However, if the second consonant in a consonant pair is r or l, the consonant pair is not separated into different syllables.

 Three Consecutive Consonants